Samaritan's Purse: Controversy

 In 2010, an American woman and two Sudanese men were kidnapped while working for Samaritan's Purse in Sudan.
 The two men were released promptly, but the woman was held for three months.
 Upon her return to the US, she sued Samaritan's Purse and their security contractor, Clayton Consultants, a hostage negotiation consultancy owned by Triple Canopy, accusing the organization "of failing to train its security personnel adequately and of willfully ignoring warning signs that abductions were a threat to foreigners."
 The organization settled out of court in March 2012.

-In May 2013 Franklin Graham wrote a letter to President Obama stating his concern that the IRS targeted Samaritan's Purse prior to the 2012 United States presidential election with a partisan audit.
+In May 2013, Franklin Graham wrote a letter to President Obama stating his concern that the IRS targeted Samaritan's Purse prior to the 2012 United States presidential election with a partisan audit.

 In August 2013, Thankyou Group announced that it would no longer support Samaritan's Purse because it is not a signatory to the code of conduct run by the Australian Council for International Development, which bans aid as a vehicle for promoting religion or political groups.

-In October 2014, Samaritan's Purse threatened legal action in the UK against the posters of online comments on the discussion forum Mumsnet.
-The resultant letters prompted one of the busiest discussions on the site's "Am I being Unreasonable" forum.

 Response to the COVID-19 outbreak

 Italy

-On March 17, 2020, Samaritan's Purse dispatched over 60 disaster response specialists, 20 tons of medical equipment and a field hospital to Cremona, Italy which started operations on March 20, 2020.
+On March 17, 2020, Samaritan's Purse dispatched over 105 disaster response specialists, as well as two airlifts carrying 38 tons of medical equipment and a field hospital to Cremona, Italy which started operations on March 20, 2020.
+The organization treated more than 280 patients, and the city council later made Samaritan’s Purse honorary citizens.